Course Descriptions: Ph.D. in Depth Psychology with Specialization in Integrative Therapy and Healing Practices

 Writing about clients and conveying their compelling stories is critical to depth practitioners who understand the power of narrative for healing and advancing professional knowledge.
-This special seminar course will support students in exploring their own creativity and imagination, and will support them in honoring their work with clients through advanced writing skills specifically attuned to the work of healing professionals.
+This special seminar course will encourage students to explore their own creativity and imagination, and will support them in honoring their work with clients through advanced writing skills specifically attuned to the work of the healing profession.

-Working with image, dream, symptom, and synchronicity, this course helps students attune themselves to the vocational nature of depth psychological inquiry, and then refine the topic into a focused research question.
+Working with image, dream, symptom, and synchronicity, this course helps students attune themselves to the vocational nature of depth psychological inquiry, and then refine their proposed research topic into a focused research question.
 Lecture and discussion introduce the dissertation handbook and explain the research process at Pacifica in terms of its key milestones: concept paper, proposal, final draft, and the oral defense.
-Students critically review Pacifica dissertations to understand the scholarly form and also to augment their background knowledge of the topic.
+Students critically review Pacifica dissertations to understand the scholarly form and also to augment background knowledge of their topic area.
 Through a thorough, systematic critique of their own work, students expand their knowledge of scholarly writing and learn the central importance of re-visioning their ideas and language to explore the deep psyche.